-With someone new on board, you’ll need to get them set up with your Workspace, but you want to Use our Make affiliate link! sure their onboarding process isn’t completely overwhelming.
+With someone new on board, you’ll need to get them set up with your Workspace, but you want to make sure their onboarding process isn’t completely overwhelming.

 In this post, we’re going to go through five steps to get your employee from “Yes, I’m excited to work with you!” to “Yes, I know what I need to do!”

 This 5 step process is how we have been bringing new employees into our own Workspace – something we’ve been fortunate to be doing a lot of lately!